jmclawson/TopicKit/README.md

 > ldak.pos <- c("NN", "NNS", "JJ")

 Finally, set the number of topics you'd like to discover by redefining `ldak.k` at the beginning of the file.

+## Another way to modify defaults
+When calling functions, you can set defaults as optional arguments to avoid changing global defaults.

 ## After the first run
 After the first run, **LDAkit.R** will only rerun the topic model, skipping the steps to download texts, to chunk them, and to extract text elements.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: